-outfile

-is the file specification for the file into which extracted modules are to be stored.
+outfile is the file specification for the file into which extracted modules are to be stored.
 If the input modules are object modules, the default extension for this file is .OBJ.
 If the input modules are macro definitions, the default extension is .MAC.

-infile

-specifies the library file from which the modules are to be extracted.
-The default extension for this file is either OLB or MLB, depending on the current default library type.
+If the library is a universal library, the outfile retains the infile type of the module extracted.
+(However, you are allowed to extract only one universal library mod- ule at a time.) infile specifies the library file from which the modules are to be extracted.
+The default extension for this file is .ULB, .OLB or .MLB, depending on the current default library type. /EX is the Extract switch. modulename is the name of the module to be extracted from the library.

-/EX

-is the Extract switch.

-modulename

-is the name of the module to be extracted from the library.